JavaScript Fundamentals

 Top-Level Await

-Modern JavaScript allows using await
+Modern JavaScript allows using await directly in

 modules (not just in async functions):